tauoverpi/tauoverpi.github.io/article.md

 Writing web applications is rather comfortable in elm but sometimes it's nice to try something new and different.
-Zig is one language I've been interested in for a while and would like to get to know better as it supports^[LLVM provides most of the work currently for cross-compilation of zig.] multiple platforms including freestanding which I've taken more of an interest in within the context of [unikernels](unikernel.org/projects).
+Zig is one language I've been interested in for a while and would like to get to know better as it supports^[LLVM provides most of the work currently for cross-compilation of zig apart from the well designed standard library with it's pass-the-allocator style allowing most of the library functions to work seamlessly other targets.] multiple platforms including freestanding which I've taken more of an interest in within the context of [unikernels](unikernel.org/projects).
 Back to the point, I like zig.